JAEWONYANG-JayStephano/practice_codes_matlab/README.md

-# practice_codes_matlab-python
+# practice_codes_matlab
-trials and errors, for the future code of matlab and python.
+trials and errors, for the future code of matlab.